-At least, that’s what Forbes Magazine has found as it surveys the top leaders in business and industry!
+At least, that’s what Forbes Magazine and City A.M. have found as they survey the top leaders in business and industry!
 A whole slew of business tycoons and entrepreneurs seems to like trying out risky, extreme, and in some cases death-defying stunts outside of their working lives.

 So what motivates them to do so?

 As an avid cave diver and general thrill seeker himself, Fantastic Services Co-Founder and CEO Rune Sovndahl is ideally placed to answer.

 Forbes Magazine is a wonderful resource for business, finance, technology, leadership, lifestyle, and current events news of all kinds.
 It’s also a website which features only world famous, extremely successful business people.
 Likewise, City A.M, was London’s first free daily business newspaper.
 It now boasts a popular online version which is primarily made up of corporate, financial and economic stories, as well as regular interviews of business leaders.

 So for the company’s own CEO to be featured on both of these renowned news sources, made for a very happy day in the Fantastic Services office!

 But it’s not just feather-in-our-hat time that’s made us draw attention to these pieces.